Fashion Design Syllabus 2026: Check Semester-wise Syllabus & Subjects

 Note: The information is sourced from the official/counselling body of the institute/exam.

-Plus, you are also expected to have good knowledge of current affairs and fashion trends in the industry and must be good at English comprehension and analytical aptitude.
+You also need to have good knowledge of current affairs and fashion trends in industry and must be good at English and analytical intelligence.

 FDDI AIST exam for the B.Des programme may inlcude questions from the following topics: